shawnzeeee/Symbionics-App/README.md

 # Symbionics Frontend

+Symbionics is an application designed to help users connect to a Muse EEG device and configure or calibrate it for use with a robotic glove.
+The primary goal of this project is to assist individuals with hand paralysis by enabling them to control a robotic glove for improved gripping ability.
+The app provides an intuitive interface for device connection, signal quality checking, and calibration routines, making advanced assistive technology accessible to those in need.

 > This is the frontend for Symbionics, a BCI (Brain-Computer Interface) company.
 This project uses Vue 3, Vite, Tailwind CSS, and Pinia.

 ## Prerequisites